Future-Systems-Lab/Where-Mental-Wellness-Meets-Metaverse/README.md

 ---

-### 🥼 About Future Systems Lab
+## 🥼 About Future Systems Lab
-Future Systems Lab advances applied informatics and blockchain infrastructure for healthcare.
+Future Systems Lab is the research and development hub behind *Where Mental Wellness Meets Metaverse*.
-Projects focus on decentralized identity, consent-based data exchange, and analytics pipelines designed for privacy, compliance, and scalability.
+It brings together digital health, applied informatics, and blockchain innovation to design secure, human-centered systems for wellness and education.
+This project represents the lab’s vision—using decentralized identity, consent-driven data exchange, and verifiable analytics to connect mental wellness practices with emerging Web3 health infrastructure.

 ---